schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 Tools have appeared to search the codebases of the world

+[@!RFC6333] DS-Lite

 While each of these solutions is inadaquate in their own way,

 It is now evident that despite the failure of any of these drafts to become Internet Standards, the network community followed the spirit of the draft recommendations to actually implement.

+This memo requires implementors to make the changes necessary to receive, transmit, and forward packets that contain addresses in this block as if they were within any other unicast address block.

+It is envisioned that the utility of this block will grow over time.
+Some devices may never be able to use it as their IP implementations have no update mechanism.

 # Address space

 {#fig-240}